 Iron is a mineral that your body needs in order to maintain a healthy blood system.
 Iron is a key component in hemoglobin, the substance in red blood cells that carries oxygen from your lungs to the rest of your body.
 Because iron is an essential mineral in blood production, iron deficiency can lead to detrimental effects such as anemia - a condition in which blood lacks an adequate level of healthy red blood cells.
 When iron levels are low, you may experience a lack of focus, increased irritability, and reduced stamina.

 Iron can be found in a variety of foods such as shellfish, spinach, liver, legumes, pumpkin seeds and red meat.
 Iron from dietary sources comes in two main forms: heme and nonheme.
 Plants and iron-supplemented foods only contain nonheme iron, whereas animal based products can contain either or both forms.
-Heme iron is more readily available and easily absorbed by the body but overconsumption poses serious health risks such as the increased production of cancer-causing compounds.
+Heme iron is more readily available and easily absorbed by the body but overconsumption poses serious health risks.

 While iron has a “safe” upper limit of 40-45mg per day, we use a gentle dose of 8mg to ensure that you are getting no more than what you need for optimal health.
 When consuming doses higher than 45mg, one becomes at risk for iron toxicity which can cause gastrointestinal problems such as nausea, vomiting, and pain.
 Men are particularly at risk considering that the average male in the US consumes significantly more iron than recommended (10-15 the recommended amount).
 This can have adverse side effects on men’s reproductive health so adhering to the daily recommended dosage is particularly important for men!